alphagov-mirror/paas-spring-music/scenarios/scenario-02/readme.md

 # Scenario 2
 In this section we will deploy **spring-music** application to a Cloud Foundry and bind (e.g.: connect) to one or more persistence services.
-To accomplish this scenario you will require an access to a Cloud Foundry instance.
+To accomplish this scenario you will require access to a Cloud Foundry instance.
 To get and setup access to a Cloud Foundry instance is out of scope for this scenario.

 We will use the application that we've built in [Scenario 1](../scenario-01/readme.md)